benefits of vitamin a

 7. Promotes Healthy Pregnancies

-Standard advice usually tells us to avoid too much supplemental preformed vitamin A during pregnancy because it's linked to birth defects.
+Standard advice usually tells us to avoid too much supplemental preformed vitamin A during pregnancy because it's linked to birth defects16.
 While this is true, it's a critical nutrient for reproductive health, growth, and development, so getting enough is still essential.

 Studies show that low vitamin A status can impact egg quality and make implantation difficult.
-And since it takes two to get pregnant, it's worth mentioning that vitamin A is also essential for healthy sperm.
+And since it takes two to get pregnant, it's worth mentioning that vitamin A is also essential for healthy sperm17.

 How Much Vitamin A Do I Need?